dmidye/EthernautChallengeSolutions/13-GatekeeperOne/GatekeeperOne.md

 ## Explanation
 To become an entrant, you must pass three logic gates.

-# Gate One
+### Gate One
-To pass this gate, call the enter() function from a smart contract and not from your metamask address.
+To pass this gate, call the enter() function from a smart contract and not from your wallet address.
+This is a refresher on the difference between tx.origin and msg.sender.

-# Gate Two
+### Gate Two
 To pass this gate, gasLeft() must be a multiple of 8191.
 The accepted way to do this is to use the built-in test blockchain on Remix(London VM), call enter() with an arbitrary amount of gas, and step through until you get to the "gas" opcode.

 The information that comes with the gas opcode includes the amount of gas left at that point.